| I continued to read whenever I could, enjoying

 An hour's drive from my home, in Lapeer County, I found the

-perfect setting - Foxglove Corners, aka Metamora - and began
+perfect setting - The Foxglove Corners, aka Metamora - and began

 writing.
 Two critiques and twenty-eight submissions later,